 When closing is in it's last step, you'll make a payment to the escrow company.
 As your real estate agent, I'll let you know what is an acceptable way of paying.

-Often, to pay recurring costs while there's a loan on the house, a Mortgage Escrow Account is created.
+Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
 Generally, the Escrow Account is partially funded at closing and the home buyer makes on-going contributions through their monthly mortgage payment.

-This is a quick run-down of the escrow process.
-Your specific process may be slightly different based on your lender and your escrow company.
+This is a simple outline of the escrow process.
+Your particular process could be unique based on your lender and your escrow agent.

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.